Tenshin000/CogniPredictAD/README.md

 | AltXAIModel | 0.6602           | 0.6632   | 0.8467          |

 - [Kauppi et al. (medRxiv, 2020)](https://www.medrxiv.org/content/10.1101/2020.11.09.20226746v3): Deep-learning risk-scoring pipeline using selected neurocognitive tests, achieving multiclass *A**U**C* ≈ 0.984.
 - [Alatrany et al. (Scientific Reports, 2024)](https://www.nature.com/articles/s41598-024-51985-w): Multimodal, explainability-oriented approach on NACC.
-SVM reaches multiclass *F*1 ≈ 90.7%.
-Note that the data source (NACC vs. ADNI) and feature set are not directly comparable.
+SVM reaches multiclass *F*1 ≈ 90.7%. **Note that the data source (NACC vs. ADNI) and feature set are not directly comparable.**
 - [Cuingnet et al. (NeuroImage, 2010)](https://adni.loni.usc.edu/adni-publications/Cuingnet_Neuroimage_2010-1.pdf): Historical ADNI benchmark (MRI-based).
 Multiclass performance typically 70–90% accuracy, lower than binary tasks.

-Model1 is competitive with these works, Model2 favors robustness over dominant features, and XAIModels illustrate the trade-off between interpretability and accuracy.
-Model1 cannot be claimed superior without identical splits/preprocessing or formal statistical tests.
+Model is competitive with these works, AltModel favors robustness over dominant features, and XAIModels illustrate the trade-off between interpretability and accuracy.
+Model cannot be claimed superior without identical splits/preprocessing or formal statistical tests.

 ## Conclusions
 ### Real World Applications
-A CogniPredictAD application (in main.py) has been developed with customtkinter that allows you to select one of four previously saved models (**Model.pkl**, **XAIModel.pkl**, **AltModel.pkl**, and **AltXAIModel.pkl**), manually enter a set of clinical and cognitive measures, obtain a diagnostic prediction (labels CN, EMCI, LMCI, and AD), and display it.
-The user can confirm or dispute the diagnosis: both actions add a line to the data/NEWADNIMERGE.csv file (creating a folder/file if necessary), while an “Undo Last” command cancels the last saved entry.
+A CogniPredictAD application (in app.py) has been developed with customtkinter that allows you to select one of four previously saved models (**Model.pkl**, **XAIModel.pkl**, **AltModel.pkl**, and **AltXAIModel.pkl**), manually enter a set of clinical and cognitive measures, obtain a diagnostic prediction (labels CN, EMCI, LMCI, and AD), and display it.
+The user can confirm or dispute the diagnosis: both actions add a line to the data/NEWADNIMERGE.csv file (creating a folder/file if necessary), while an "Undo Last" command cancels the last saved entry.
 This application can be used by clinicians to collect data, evaluate prediction models, and ultimately help establish a diagnosis.

 ### Final Considerations
 One of the main limitations of the dataset is that, after filtering for baseline visits with non-zero diagnoses, only 2,419 patients remain, a size that limits the ability to generalize the results to external populations.
 While these metrics showed very high performance on the test set (for **Model.pkl**: Accuracy = 0.9442, F1 macro = 0.9376, ROC AUC (macro) = 0.9867), these metrics should be interpreted with caution.

-Furthermore, three cognitive scores (CDRSB, LDELTOTAL, and mPACCdigit) provide a very strong diagnostic signal in this dataset: their presence largely explains the high effectiveness of **Model.pkl** (Extra Trees), while their removal leads to significantly lower metrics and a different distribution of important features, with XGBoost proving to be the best classifier in the pipeline without these variables.
+Furthermore, three cognitive scores (CDRSB, LDELTOTAL, and mPACCdigit) provide a very strong diagnostic signal in this dataset: their presence largely explains the high effectiveness of **Model.pkl** (Extra Trees), while their removal leads to significantly lower metrics and a different distribution of important features, with Adaoost proving to be the best classifier in the pipeline without these variables.
 For these reasons, interpretable models (XAIModel and AltXAIModel) and an alternative pipeline (AltModel and AltXAIModel) that exclude the three scores were developed to assess the robustness and clinical plausibility of the predictions.

 Many columns have missing values, and the missingness pattern is often not *MCAR* (Missing Completely At Random).
 In fact, CSF and PET values are more often missing in healthy subjects or at certain visits.
 For example, *ABETA*, *TAU*, and *PTAU* have many missing values and are not so irrelevant in the diagnosis of Alzheimer's disease.
 This forces us to impute *NULL* values and potentially increase noise in the dataset.